mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 Reauthentication
 ================

-The driver MUST test reauthentication with MONGODB-OIDC for both read and write operations.
+The driver MUST test reauthentication with MONGODB-OIDC for a read operation.

 #.
 Clear the cache
 #.
 Create request and refresh callbacks that return valid credentials